murf-ai/orkestr-core/docs/Concepts.md

 ### Provider

 Orkestr is designed to be provider-agnostic.
-You can use any cloud provider that provides compute resources.
-You can also use multiple providers in a single Orkestr instance.
+You should be able to use any cloud provider which provides an API to manage their compute resources.
+You can use multiple providers in a single Orkestr instance.
 Each provider will have to configure their implementations of `Node`.
 Each provider is also expected to have a `client` that will interact with the provider's API.

 Orkestr provides implementations of the `Provider` interface for the following cloud providers: